raiyansarker/cp/README.md

 - Use the `{{PROBLEM}}` placeholder anywhere in the template to inject the problem letter in generated files.

 ### Troubleshooting
-- "Template file 'template.cpp' not found": ensure you run the script from the directory that contains `template.cpp` (or adjust paths).
+- "Template file 'template.cpp' not found": ensure you run the script from the directory that contains `template.cpp` (or provide a custom template path as the third argument).
 - "Maximum supported problems is 26": the generator creates letters `a`–`z` only.
 - If `g++` is missing, install Xcode Command Line Tools on macOS or your distro's build tools on Linux.